 After the flood the LORD came down to judge the rebellion at Babel led by Nimrod.
 In His divine judgment, the LORD confused the languages of mankind, creating natural barriers that would lead to the birth of the original 70 nations [see Genesis 10-11].
 It was at this time that the LORD divided up the nations and their boundaries according to the number of the sons of God [see Deuteronomy 32:8-9], but the LORD reserved for Himself one people group — one ethnos — as His own allotted inheritance, namely Israel.

 From that moment, the nations of the earth — or Gentiles — were considered profane and alienated from God and the commonwealth of Israel.
 Gentiles have been oppressed and deceived by the evil, heathen “gods” of the nations, who led them into gross immorality and idolatry.
-Israel, on the other hand, wold be set apart as holy unto the LORD — the Most High and God of gods.
+Israel, on the other hand, would be set apart as holy unto the LORD — the Most High and God of gods.

-This hard ethnic distinction runs throughout the Scriptures, until the mystery of God was revealed in Christ, who came to reclaim and redeem a people for God’s possession from all the nations of the earth and gather them into Israel.
+This ethnic distinction runs throughout the Scriptures, until the mystery of God was revealed in Christ, who came to reclaim and redeem a people for God’s possession from all the nations of the earth and gather them into Israel.
 As Paul reminds us in Romans 9, “As indeed he says in Hosea, ‘Those who were not my people I will call ‘my people,’ and her who was not beloved I will call ‘beloved.
-And in the very place where it was said to them, ‘You are not my people,’
+And in the very place where it was said to them, ‘You are not my people,’ there they will be called ‘sons of the living God.’”
+[Romans 9:25-26]

 When you read this, you can perceive my insight into the mystery of Christ, 5which was not made known to the sons of men in other generations as it has now been revealed to his holy apostles and prophets by the Spirit.
 6This mystery is that the Gentiles are fellow heirs, members of the same body, and partakers of the promise in Christ Jesus through the gospel.